 The coefficient of retro-reflection RA is expressed in candelas per m2 per lx (cd∙m-2∙lx-1)

-(Luminance / Illumination);
+;

 2.3.2.3.
-"Luminance factor (symbol RF)" means the ratio of the luminance of the body to the luminance of a perfect diffuser under identical conditions of illumination and observation;
+"Luminance factor (symbol βv,R)” means the ratio of the tristimulus value Y of the sample and the tristimulus value of the perfect diffuser Yo

+βv,R= YY0

 2.3.2.4.
-"Colour of the reflected light of the device"The definitions of the colour of the reflected light are given in paragraph 2.11.
-2.30 of Regulation No. 48.
+"Colour of the reflected light of the device".
+The definitions of the colour of the reflected light are given in paragraph 2.11.
+2.30 of UN Regulation No. 48.

 3. Administrative provisions